trstovall/lazarus/media/README.md

 Godsmack - Under Your Scars (Audio) https://youtu.be/8UNV4AlWB08?si=_cVyZ3a4Fl2KnQpU

 Ignorance is a sin.
 But that is okay.
-We are all born ignorant.
+Many of us are born ignorant.
 Many of us are born without mercy as well.
+Sin just means without God.

 ## Outro